Apollo: Musical contests

 According to another account, Marsyas played his flute out of tune at one point and accepted his defeat.
 Out of shame, he assigned to himself the punishment of being skinned for a wine sack.
 Another variation is that Apollo played his instrument upside down.
 Marsyas could not do this with his instrument.
 So the Muses who were the judges declared Apollo the winner.
 Apollo hung Marsyas from a tree to flay him.

 Apollo flayed the limbs of Marsyas alive in a cave near Celaenae in Phrygia for his hubris to challenge a god.
 He then gave the rest of his body for proper burial and nailed Marsyas's flayed skin to a nearby pine-tree as a lesson to the others.
 Marsyas's blood turned into the river Marsyas.
 But Apollo soon repented and being distressed at what he had done, he tore the strings of his lyre and threw it away.
 The lyre was later discovered by the Muses and Apollo's sons Linus and Orpheus.
 The Muses fixed the middle string, Linus the string struck with the forefinger, and Orpheus the lowest string and the one next to it.
 They took it back to Apollo, but the god, who had decided to stay away from music for a while, laid away both the lyre and the pipes at Delphi and joined Cybele in her wanderings to as far as Hyperborea.

-Contest with Cinyras

-Cinyras was a ruler of Cyprus, who was a friend of Agamemnon.
-Cinyras promised to assist Agamemnon in the Trojan war, but did not keep his promise.
-Agamemnon cursed Cinyras.
-He invoked Apollo and asked the god to avenge the broken promise.
-Apollo then had a lyre-playing contest with Cinyras, and defeated him.
-Either Cinyras committed suicide when he lost, or was killed by Apollo.
+Agamemnon invoked Apollo against Cinyras, a ruler of Cyprus, asking the god to avenge a broken promise.
+Apollo then had a lyre-playing contest with Cinyras, defeating him.
+Cinyras either committed suicide when he lost or was killed by Apollo.